leosac/access-control/src/modules/modules.md

 implementation with an other without changing anything else in dependants modules.
 For example, we can use either the Piface device (and the Piface module) to implements GPIO, but we could also use the SysfsGPIO module.
-Other modules that needs to use GPIO do not care which GPIO module is load and provide the support for the GPIOs.
+Other modules that needs to use GPIO do not care which GPIO module is loaded and provide the support for the GPIOs.

 Leosac's core also set up a message-bus where everyone can write and read from everyone else.
 This is useful to broadcast information and is used a lot.